samy-migwi/Detect_cassava_diesease_using_computer_vision/README.md

 - **Epochs**: 10
 - **Batch Size**: 16

-Data augmentation techniques were used to improve model performance and reduce overfitting.
+i used Data augmentation techniques  to improve model performance and reduce overfitting.

 ## Evaluation
-The model achieved an accuracy of 85% on the validation set.
+My model achieved an accuracy of 85% on the validation set.
 Metrics:

-## Results
-The final model achieved 85% accuracy.
-Visualizations of model performance can be found below:

-*Include relevant visualizations here*

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.